tom171296/ChainGuardian.DotNetNuGet/workshop/02-vulnerabilities.md

 With the introduction of .NET 9, the private artifact store issue is fixed.
 There is a new property that you can add to the `NuGet.config` file that allows you to set an audit source.
 By setting this property, NuGet gets its [vulnerabilityInfo resource](https://learn.microsoft.com/en-us/NuGet/api/vulnerability-info) from a different source than the configured NuGet feeds.

+> Exercise:
+>
-Run the command `dotnet restore` in the root of the repository.
+> Run the command `dotnet restore` in the root of the repository.
 This will restore all the packages and do a vulnerability check on all the packages that are being restored. **Check the output of the restore command.** This will output a list of all the vulnerabilities that are present in the packages that are being restored as warnings in the console.

 The console outputs only the direct dependencies that have vulnerabilities.
 In the .NET 8.0.100 SDK the `restore` command defaulted all settings that are required to do a vulnerability check: